 For many Americans, the strength of their purchasing power is not necessarily backed by a high-paying job or a powerful investment strategy.
 Instead, many Americans, especially in these tough times, rely on the weight of plastic to carry their finances.
 However, for as useful as credit cards may be, they can also be very problematic when debt gets out of hand.

 If you are unable to pay back what you owe on credit cards and other financial commitments, bankruptcy may be right for you.
-For more information, contact a Birmingham bankruptcy lawyer of GREENWAY BANKRUPTCY LAW, LLC, at (205) 324-4000 today.
+For more information, contact a Birmingham bankruptcy lawyer of [firm-name], at [phone-number] today.

 Over the past decade, the average American has gone through some fairly unprecedented financial challenges.
 Overall debt has increased rapidly and to a point where many consumers cannot make regular payments.
 Foreclosures and repossessions have become common in many areas.
 Consider some of these following figures on credit card debt: